 GOAL – TO IMPROVE CAMPAIGN FINANCE LAWS AND RULES TO INCREASE TRANSPARENCY, COMPLIANCE, AND ENSURE THE INTEGRITY OF THE CAMPAIGN FINANCE PROCESS.

 - Review existing laws as well as propose and submit legislation as needed.
-For the 2021 Legislative Session, the Commission submitted eight (8) bills to the President of the Senate and the Speaker of the House for introduction of which three (3) were signed into law.
-They are as follow:
+For the 2022 Legislative Session, the Commission submitted five (5) bills to the President of the Senate and the Speaker of the House for introduction of which two (2) were signed into law (see “*” bills).
+Further, three (3) bills submitted by other parties were also signed into law this session.
+They are as follows:

-The four (4) remaining Commission bills that were not approved which the Commission will consider for reintroduction in the next legislative session are:
+The three (3) Commission’s bills that were not passed, two of which the Commission will consider for reintroduction in the next legislative session are as follows:

-S.B.
-399 / H.B.
-139 – This bill amends HRS §11-410 by (1) amending subsection (b) to provide that a person waives the right to a contested case hearing if the person fails to request a contested case hearing within twenty (20) days of receipt of the Commission’s preliminary determination, and (2) amending subsection (d) to provide that a final order of the Commission may be filed in the First Circuit Court for confirmation as a civil judgment, enforceable and collectible as any other judgment issued in the circuit courts.
+This bill has been introduced the last three sessions, but did not pass.
+These amendments were suggested by the deputies in the Civil Recoveries Division of the Department of the Attorney General who are helping the Commission by enforcing its orders in the First Circuit Court.
+This measure amends HRS §11-410 by: (1) amending subsection (b) to provide that a person waives the right to a contested case hearing if the person fails to request a contested case hearing within twenty days of receipt of the Commission’s preliminary determination; and (2) amending subsection (d) to provide that a final order of the Commission may be filed in the First Circuit Court for confirmation as a civil judgment, enforceable and collectible as any other judgment issued in the circuit courts.

 o Review existing rules and procedures as well as propose administrative rules as needed.
 There were no changes to the Commission’s administrative rules and procedures during this fiscal year.